krishnap25/krishnap25.github.io/_pages/extracurriculars.md

 <!-- TODO -->

 I am a student of [Pt.
-Iman Das](https://www.facebook.com/imandasvocal/) for Hindustani classical music in the style of the [Patiala Gharana](https://en.wikipedia.org/wiki/Patiala_gharana).
+Iman Das](https://en.wikipedia.org/wiki/Pandit_Iman_Das) for Hindustani classical music in the style of the [Patiala Gharana](https://en.wikipedia.org/wiki/Patiala_gharana).
 In a past life, I used to play guitar in a rock/metal band.

 I have long been interested in the fusion of Western music with Indian Classical music.
 My wonderful grandmother -  who played the
- <a href="https://en.wikipedia.org/wiki/Saraswati_veena">Veena</a> - enjoyed playing and making music together.
+ <a href="https://en.wikipedia.org/wiki/Saraswati_veena">Veena</a> - and I enjoyed playing and making music together.

 <!-- For more, check out my <a href="https://www.youtube.com/user/krishnap2504">YouTube channel</a>. -->